-The tanks where an appurtenance could be opened to allow the contents to flow outward are the (2) 500-gallon diesel fuel ASTs at building 6189, and the 1,000-gallon and the unleaded gasoline AST at Building 6189.
-Piping at these ASTs is connected to fuel dispenser.
+The only tanks where an appurtenance could be opened to allow the contents to flow outward are at tank Nos.
+1 and 2.
+Piping at these tanks is connected to a fuel dispenser.
 The fuel dispensers are secured with a lock.